-Data Label is added to the chart.
+A data Label is added to the chart.

 Also, we can show data labels with descriptions.
 With the help of data callouts.
 Right-click on column data column labels, click on add data labels and click on add data callouts.
-The picture is showing below mentioned.
+The picture is shown below mentioned.

 Data Callouts are added to the chart.

 Sometimes we need trend analysis also on a chart.
 So right-click on data labels and add the trend line.